MEET HELEN CRAWFORD

 Parsons School of Design

-With 30 years of experience in the architectural profession, Helen is an award-winning architect, designer, construction expert, and visual artist.
+With over 28 years of experience in the architectural profession, Helen is an architect, designer, construction expert, and visual artist.

-Inspired by a love of her grandfather’s construction company, as well as Sunday afternoons at her family’s brownstones near Downtown Brooklyn, Helen spent her childhood, teens, and twenties exploring the buildings, streets, spaces, and waterways of New York City.
-In high school she took weekend classes at The Fashion Institute of Technology in graphic design and collage.
-She worked in architectural firms during the summers of high school, and later she apprenticed in artist’s studios and wood shops while in college.
+Inspired by a love of her grandfather’s construction company, as well as Sunday afternoons at her family’s brownstones near Downtown Brooklyn, she spent her childhood, teens, and twenties exploring the buildings, streets, spaces, and waterways of New York City.

 In addition, she helps her clients organize projects and create a plan of action to follow over time.
 Helen also provides full-service architectural design, including ground-up construction, and renovation.
-Her clients are homeowners, developers, and contractors.
 She is a registered architect in Georgia, and a LEED Sustainable Professional.

 check out our reviews on our page.